Plumsail/forms-docs/SharePoint/introduction-sp.rst

    :alt: SharePoint Classic UI
    :width: 49%

-Currently, Modern UI is only supported in SharePoint Online and can be switched to Classic UI at any point.
+Currently, Modern UI is supported in SharePoint Online and SharePoint 2019 and can be switched to Classic UI at any point.
 Modern UI does not only affect the visual presentation of SharePoint, it also changes some of SharePoint's functionality, thus it requires a different approach when it comes to customization.